 Health Physicist Jobs in USA with Visa Sponsorship

-Health physicists find strong H-1B sponsorship opportunities at national laboratories, nuclear facilities, medical centers, and federal contractors.
+Health physicists find strong H-1B visa sponsorship opportunities at national laboratories, nuclear facilities, medical centers, and federal contractors.
 The role typically qualifies as a specialty occupation due to the specialized physics or nuclear engineering degree requirement and radiation safety expertise needed.
 For detailed occupation requirements, see the O*NET profile.

 See All Health Physicist JobsOverview

-Showing 5 of 144+ health physicist jobs
+Showing 5 of 113+ Health Physicist jobs

 Have you applied for this role?